nickp60/EzClermont/README.md

 ```

-It prints out the presense or absence of the PCR product to stderr.
-It doesnt check the length or anything fancy.
+It prints out the presense or absence of the PCR product to stderr, and the resulting phylotype to stdout.
+It checks the length, accepting fragments that are within 20bp of the expected size.
 When using --partial, if a single primer has a hit but the contig starts/ends within the length of the expected product size, we call it a hit.

 A minimal "filename.fasta    ClermontType" output can be piped to a results file using a shell loop: